 Organisational Participants are committed to maintaining a safe environment, including at training and competition site(s), by following health and safety rules and practices.
 Organisational Participants will operate in a safe manner at all times, and practice care to ensure other Organisational Participants and other third parties are conducting themselves in a safe manner.
-When Organisational Participants observe unsafe behaviour, they have a duty to Report it to the Director of Safe Sport and Integrity as soon as possible, except where the behaviour involves an alleged violation of the UCCMS by an Abuse Free Sport Participant, in which case it must be reported to the OSIC.
+When Organisational Participants observe unsafe behaviour, they have a duty to Report it to the Sr. Director of Sport Safety, Integrity and Inclusion as soon as possible, except where the behaviour involves an alleged violation of the UCCMS by a CSSP Participant, in which case it must be reported to the CCES.